Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 In the prefix form, you place the ++ in front of an operand like this:

-And in the postfix form, you place the ++ after the operator as follows:
+In the postfix form, you place the ++ after the operator as follows:

 Both forms add one to the variable_name